Process Sound Cycle I

 2. November 3, 2023 - Wrocław

-This is not a finished piece of music—just an exploration of the capabilities of the Boss RC-505 and its sound manipulation features.
+This is not a finished composition—just an exploration of what the Boss RC-505 can do.

 3. November 6, 2023 - Wroclaw